BrianCalves/InterServo168/README.md

 I tested the firmware with a small, low-voltage, low-current, hobby servomotor.

 A typical hobby servo has three conductors: `+V`, `Ground`, and `Control`.
-I wired the `Ground` and `+V` conductors of my servo to power supply pins, and the `Control` conductor to pin D6 of the Arduino Diecimila.
+I wired the `Ground` and `+V` conductors to power supply pins, and the `Control` conductor to pin D6 of the Arduino Diecimila.

 If you connect the servo control line to a different pin, you'll need to edit the firmware source code, accordingly.